 - In case of a paper-based test, write in the handwriting that will be legible for any reader.

-- You need to copy the ISEE essay prompt in the top section of the answer sheet.
+- You need to copy the essay prompt in the top section of the answer sheet.

 - You may write in a cursive handwriting or you may even print.

-Hence, it can be concluded that the ISEE essay prompts must be practiced well in advance to get a fair idea of how you are supposed to write the essay.
-Remember that the essay should be well-planned out and should be written in a good legible handwriting.
+Hence, it can be concluded that you should practice well for this section in advance to get a fair idea of how you are supposed to write the essay.
+Remember that the essay should be well-planned out and written in a legible handwriting.
 Also, you cannot use a pencil and have to use either blue or black ink while attempting this section of the test.